 The information in this part is furnished for the guidance of the public and in compliance with the requirements of the Freedom of Information Act (FOIA), 5 U.S.C.
 552, as amended.
 Nothing in this part shall be construed to entitle any person to any service or to the disclosure of any record to which such person is not entitled under the FOIA.
 The rules in this part should be read in conjunction with the text of the FOIA and the Uniform Freedom of Information Fee Schedule and Guidelines published by the Office of Management and Budget (“OMB Guidelines”).

 The general functions of the American Battle Monuments Commission (ABMC or Commission), as provided by statute, 36 U.S.C.
 2101 et seq., are to build and maintain suitable memorials commemorating the service of American Armed Forces and to maintain permanent American military cemeteries in foreign countries.

 (a) Personnel.
 (1) The Commission is composed of not more than 11 members appointed by the President.

 (2) The day to day operation of the Commission is under the direction of a Secretary appointed by the President.

 (3) Principal officials subordinate to the Secretary include the Deputy Secretary, Chief Operating Officer, Chief of Staff, Executive Officer, Chief Financial Officer, Chief of Human Resources and Administration, Chief Information Officer, Director of Cemetery Operations, Executive Engineer, General Counsel, and Public Affairs Officer.

-(4) The Commission also creates temporary offices when tasked with Start Printed Page 8785major additional responsibilities not of a permanent nature.
+(4) The Commission also creates temporary offices when tasked with major additional responsibilities not of a permanent nature.

 (b) Locations.
 (1) The principal office of the American Battle Monuments Commission is located at 2300 Clarendon Boulevard, Suite 500, Arlington, VA 22201, (703) 696-6900.